rahulsonwalkar/MessageGenerator/README.md

 `fillTemplate.js` replaces individual placeholders using `replacePlaceHolder.js` and generates a proper greeting, depending on the current time using `getGreeting.js`.

 Lastly, `sendText.js` deals with Twilio's API.
 It accepts a generated text message from `generateMessage.js` and a phone number.

+## What's next?

+Implement proper error-handling (throw exceptions for edge-cases) and implement input validation for inputs from the terminal.

+Make it possible to added data to data files.
+(Add new templates, guests, hotels)